MaiA14/gurad-test/README.md

 POST https://satisfied-berty-mai2-b6a31fff.koyeb.app/stream_start

 ```
 > :memo: **Note:** No need to pass body in order to get data.
-The required parameters are stored in config file.
+The required parameters are stored in the config file.
 <br>
 Reasons:
 <br>